desch0/python-classic-multiplayer-snake/README.md

 The game consists of rooms where python processes the game every time interval.
 Everything is written with Django>4.0 and Django Channels.

-The game presents an opportunity to play it with a different number of players, mainly depending on the power of the processor, since dynamically typed python cannot boast of speed.
+The game presents an opportunity to play it with a different number of players.

 At this point in time, the front-end side is made in plain HTML, without canvas, which is bad.